padolsey/xmllm/readme.md

 ### Simplest Usage

-The `simple()` function provides the easiest way to get structured data from AI:
+The `simple()` function provides the easiest way to get structured data from AI, but lacks streaming.
+It is still a good starting point.

 ```javascript
 import { simple } from 'xmllm';